 What is Jantar Mantar?

 Jantar Mantar in Jaipur is one of 5 observatories made by Raja Sawai Jai Singh.
 The other observatories are in Delhi, Varanasi, Ujjain & Mathura.
-Jantar Mantar at Jaipur is the last one and hence probably the best one of the lot.
-Built in early 1728 CE, Jantar Mantar at Jaipur underwent renovation work at the turn of 20th CE.
+The one at Jaipur is the last one and hence probably the best one of the lot.
+Built in early 1728 CE at Jaipur, it underwent renovation work at the turn of 20th CE.
 Records of this can still be seen on the walls including the names of the astrologers who validated the readings.

 All the instruments are in stone, marble, and brass.

-Jantar Mantar at Jaipur is located next to the city palace and just behind the famous Hawa Mahal.
-In fact, from anywhere in the premises of Jantar Mantar you can see the flag of Sawai Jai Singh still flying high.
+It is located next to the Jaipur City Palace and just behind the famous Hawa Mahal.
+In fact, from anywhere in the premises you can see the flag of Sawai Jai Singh still flying high.
 There is a full flag and there is a quarter flag – the latter indicates if the king is in residence.

 Why Visit Jantar Mantar?